777Kaliking/NodeMCU-ESP8266-P10/README.md

 The code file is saved in the .rar file format.
 I created a .rar file using Winrar V5.50, so to extract it, make sure you use the same version of Winrar that I use or the latest version or use the winrar extractor online.

-Sorry if my English is confusing, I use an online translator.